gaurav7ingh/Crime_Information_Management_System/README.md

 # tedious-view-7935

-#### The main aim of this system is to maintain and manage the detail information of the crime happened in  an  area under a particular police station.
-The idea of this sowftware is that this software may be used by the police officials in the Police station.
+#### The main aim of this system is to maintain and manage detailed information on the crime that happened in an area under a particular police station.
+This software may be used by the police officers in the Police station.

-Following information are stored in this software:-
+The following pieces of information are stored in this software:-

         1. Date and Place of the Crime.
-        2. Description of the crime i.e Robbery or Theft or Homicide etc.
+        2. Description of the crime i.e Robbery or Theft, Homicide etc.
         3. Victims.
-        4. Detail description of the crime that is in case of Robbery, the wealth that was stolen or in case of Homicide, the person(s) killed etc.
+        4. Detail description of the crime in case of Robbery, stolen wealth or case of Homicide, the person(s) killed etc.
-        5. The names of the main suspected.
+        5. The names of the main suspects.

-#### The information about the criminal is also maintained in this sowftware.
-These information are shown in this sowtware:-
+#### The information about the criminal is also maintained in this software.

+This information is shown in this software:-

         1. Name of the Criminal.
         2. Age and Gender.
         3. Address.
-        4. Identifying mark in the face.
+        4. Identifying marks on the face.
         5. Area of the crime from where the criminal was first arrested.
         6. Attached to which crime.

-Searching facility for criminals and crimes is also available in this software.
-The status (solved or not solved) of each crime is also  maintained in this software.
+A searching facility for criminals and crimes is also available in this software.
+This software maintains each crime's status (solved or not solved).
 After solving the crime, the status will be changed.

-#### The software also display the crimes and criminals area wise or police station wise.
-The Software produce report for:-
+#### The software also displays the crimes and criminals area-wise or police station-wise.

+The software produce report for:-

-A. Number of solved and unsolved crime.
+        A. Number of solved and unsolved crimes.
         B. Number of crimes recorded in the current month.